furybee/chrome-tab-modifier/README.md

 [![Build Status](http://img.shields.io/travis/sylouuu/chrome-tab-modifier.svg?style=flat)](https://travis-ci.org/sylouuu/chrome-tab-modifier)
 [![devDependency Status](http://img.shields.io/david/dev/sylouuu/chrome-tab-modifier.svg?style=flat)](https://david-dm.org/sylouuu/chrome-tab-modifier#info=devDependencies)

-_Note that this extension is still "work in progress" and I want to improve it to be more user-friendly and accessible for non-developer users.
-Keep in touch for next releases!_

 This Chrome extension allows you to **automatically** change some properties of your tabs:

 * Rename the tab